KevinAst/svelte-native-forms/TOOLING.md

 APP:
 app:devServe ... launch dev server, with continuous build (watching for code changes)
                  http://localhost:5000/
-                 NOTE: the internals of this script:
-                       1. invokes the rollup bundler in a "watch" state (to: public/build)
-                       2. implicitly invokes "npm start" to launch the server

 DOCS:
 docs:build   ...
 AI: ?? manually build the docs (into the _book/ dir)